Analytify/wp-analytify/readme.txt

 == Description ==

-**[Google Analytics for WordPress](http://analytify.io/details)** - by Analytify makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
+**[Google Analytics Dashboard for WordPress](http://analytify.io/details)** - by Analytify makes **Google Analytics** simple for everywhere in WordPress (posts, pages and custom post types).
 It presents the statistics from Google Analytics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

-**Analytify 2.0 is here!
-Discover Google Analytics Like Never Before!
-Must check those stunning [Screenshots](https://wordpress.org/plugins/wp-analytify/screenshots/)!**

-**Premium Version:**<br>
-> This plugin has a premium version, which is more easy to install, and shows **Real-Time Stats**, **Campaign Stats**, **ShortCodes**, *Front-end Stats*  and more reports in backend and front-end.
-Also premium version has better e-commerce tracking (Buy [Add-ons](http://analytify.io/add-ons/) with premium), and campaigns management.
-Get the affordable Premium Version from [analytify.io](http://analytify.io/upgrade-from-free) . **Bundle price** is also available with Addons.

-**Google Analytics Premium Partner** - [Read](https://www.google.com/analytics/partners/company/5179388639313920/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) what Google is saying about us.

 **Top Features of this Google Analytics plugin:**

 *  Super easy installation.
-1-Click Authentication process and It adds Google analytics tracking code to your website
+1-Click Authentication process and It adds Google analytics tracking code to your website. **No need to copy any code manually.**
+*  **Enhanced ecommerce Google analytics Tracking Add-ons for WooCommerce & Easy Digital Downloads are available** (Premium)
 *  Google Analytics Stats (**General**) under the single posts/pages as a block in **wp-admin**
-*  Google Analytics Stats (**Full**) under the single posts,pages & Custom Post Types as a block in **wp-admin** (Premium)
-*  Google Analytics Stats (**Full**) under the single posts,pages & Custom Post Types as a block at **front-end** (Premium)
-*  **General Statistics** (Sessions, Users, Bounce rate, Average time on site, Average pages, PAGEVIEWS, NEW/RETURNING Visitors)
-*  How people are finding you (**TOP KEYWORDS**)
 *  **List of top Countries**
 *  **List of top Cities**
 *  **SOCIAL MEDIA Statistics**